zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 end
 ```

-Now, if we were to send a request to `http://localhost:3000/birds/hello_birds`,
+Now, if we were to send a request to an invalid endpoint like `http://localhost:3000/birds/hello_birds`,
 rather than receiving a general HTTP error, we would still receive a response
 from the API: